 Information Sessions

 Throughout the year there are public group information sessions for visitors held in the Admissions Office (38 Hillhouse Avenue).
-At these meetings, an admissions officer provides general information about Yale College, the admissions process, and financial aid.
+At these meetings, an admissions representative provides general information about Yale College, the admissions process, and financial aid.
 An appointment is not required.
 Again, please check the Admissions Web site for changes.
 The tentative schedule of information sessions is as follows:

-June through August 2006

-Monday through Friday at 9 a.m. and 1 p.m.
+June through August 2007 Monday through Friday at 9 a.m. and 1 p.m.
 (No sessions on July 4)

-September through November 22
+September through November 21

 Monday through Friday at 9 a.m.
-(No sessions on September 4 and November 23-24)
+(No sessions on September 3 and November 22-23)

 Saturday at 10 a.m.

-(No sessions on November 18 and 25)
+(No sessions on November 17 and 24)

-December 1 through December 21

-Monday through Friday at 9 a.m.
+December 1 through December 21 Monday through Friday at 9 a.m.

-January 2 through January 31, 2007

-Monday through Friday at 9 a.m.
-(No session on January 15)
+January 2 through January 31, 2008 Monday through Friday at 9 a.m.
+(No session on January 21)

-February through April

-Monday through Friday at 9 a.m. and 1 p.m.

-(No sessions on April 6) Interviews
+February through April Monday through Friday at 9 a.m. and 1 p.m.
+(No sessions on March 21)

+Interviews

 Alumni interviews are conducted by the Yale Alumni Schools Committee in most major cities of the world and across the United States, wherever there is a local association.
 If an interview is possible, a candidate will be contacted by a member of the local Committee after his or her admissions file has been opened.
 Although the interview is not required, Yale alumni can be very helpful, and whenever possible applicants are urged to take advantage of this opportunity for a personal exchange with a well-informed Yale graduate.

 Personal interviews at the Admissions Office in New Haven, also optional, are available on a limited basis from early July to mid-November.
 Requests for an interview on campus can be made at www.yale.edu/admit/ visit/interviews.
 The volume of requests makes it impossible to interview everyone interested, and you should not be discouraged if you are unable to schedule an interview during your campus visit.
 In fact, only a small fraction of our applicants are interviewed here in New Haven.
 No greater importance is attached to an office interview than to one conducted locally by an alumni representative.
-Overnight Visits For high school seniors who plan to spend more than a day at Yale while classes are in session, the Undergraduate Recruitment Committee will arrange accommodations for one night in student rooms (Monday through Thursday only).
-Hosting is available from late September through mid-November, excluding University vacations.
-Requests for accommodations should be submitted well in advance.
-Please specify the date on which you would like to stay.
-We recommend that visitors bring a sleeping bag and spending money, as meals will not be provided.
-After August 14 you may make housing requests online at www.yale.edu/admit/visit/interviews.
-Yale University Central Campus